-With terrain and conditions infinitely variable, from driving in ice and snow to rock crawling in the desert, mastering every off-road driving technique is life-long pursuit.
+With terrain and conditions infinitely variable, from driving in ice and snow to rock crawling in the desert, mastering every off-road driving technique is a life-long pursuit.
 Here, we’ll outline a few basic driving tips for off-road travel to get you started.

 General Tips on Off-Road Driving

-How you drive off-road will depend on the conditions, but there are few general guidelines that are worth keeping in mind.
+How you drive off-road will depend on the conditions, but there are a few general guidelines that are worth keeping in mind.